How to Become a Pilot: Your Step-by-Step Guide to a Career in the Air

 You could also consider working as a pilot in aerial mapping, skydiving, crop dusting, or banner-towing jobs.
 The more time you spend flying, the faster you can qualify for an airline position.

 11. Earn your Airline Transport Pilot (ATP) certificate.

 You become a commercial airline pilot by earning your ATP, which is the highest certification a pilot can obtain.
 With it, you are eligible to fly large commercial aircraft.

 To qualify for the ATP, you must be at least 23 and have a commercial pilot certificate, instrument rating, and first-class medical certificate.
 In addition, you must:

 - Log 1,500 hours of total flight time—This must include at least 500 hours of cross-country flights, 100 hours of night flights, and 75 hours of instrument time.
 As noted above, most commercial pilots become flight instructors in order to build up their hours.

 - Complete an Airline Transport Pilot Certification Training Program (ATP-CTP)—This consists of 30 hours of ground school training covering airplane performance, automation, carrier operations, meteorology, crew resource management, and more.
 You must also complete at least 10 hours in a simulator.
 The FAA publishes a list of approved ATP-CTP providers.
 You must complete the ATP-CTP in order to be eligible to take the knowledge exam.

 - Pass the ATP Multiengine Airplane written knowledge test with a score of at least 70 percent—You have four hours to answer 125 questions.
-In 2018, 99 percent of candidates who took this exam passed.4 Once you pass, you have five years to complete the checkride.
+FAA data shows that in 2018, 99 percent of candidates who took this exam passed.
+Once you pass, you have five years to complete the checkride.
 You do not need an instructor endorsement.

 - Pass the checkride—As always, there is both an oral component and a flight component.